 Top Coresignal Alternative for Full GTM Execution: ZoomInfo

 ZoomInfo addresses Coresignal's limitations by providing not just data, but the intelligence and execution layers built on top of it.
-Founded in 2007 by Henry Schuck, ZoomInfo is an AI GTM Platform serving 35,000+ companies worldwide, including Adobe, Snowflake, Thomson Reuters, and Databricks.
+Founded in 2007 by Henry Schuck, ZoomInfo is an all-in-one AI GTM Platform serving 35,000+ companies worldwide, including Adobe, Snowflake, Thomson Reuters, and Databricks.

 Where Coresignal stops at the data layer, ZoomInfo continues through intelligence and into action.